steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - A `CommandLineOptions` object, showing the options and target path parsed from the command line.
 Note that the target path may be relative or absolute, depending upon how it was specified.
 Only options with non-null values are shown.
 - The target path as an absolute path, for clarity.
 - The names of options that were explicitly set on the command line.
-- The [processing root](./Glossary.md#processing-root), which is an important concept when configuring a `.mdfmt` file.
+- The [processing root](./Glossary.md#processing-root), which is an important concept when there is a configuration file.
+Please see the description of the [`--environment, -e option`](#531-environment) for a discussion of how the Mdfmt configuration file is named and located.
-- The loaded `.mdfmt` file, if any, is shown.
-See the next section [Using a .mdfmt File](#7-using-a-mdfmt-file) for more information about the `.mdfmt` files.
+- The path name and content of the loaded configuration file, if any, is shown.
+See also the next section [Using Mdfmt Configuration File](#7-using-mdfmt-configuration-file).
 - For each file processed during the Mdfmt run:

   - In cyan, a line showing `Processing` and the full path of the file being processed.